Last updated on

-SECOND STEP: Layer half of the cake pieces evenly in the bottom of a 9×9 cake pan (metal or glass).
+SECOND STEP: Layer half of the cake pieces evenly in the bottom of a 9x9 cake pan or dish.

 FOURTH STEP: Layer the last half of the cake cubes over the blueberry pie filling.

-SIXTH STEP: Spread the Cool Whip evenly over top of the pudding layer.
-Drop & spread the rest of the blueberry pie filling over the top.
+SIXTH STEP: Spread the Cool Whip evenly over the top of the pudding layer.
+Drop and spread the rest of the blueberry pie filling over the top.

 SEVENTH STEP: Place in the fridge and let chill 4-5 hours before serving.

-The dessert needs to chill for at least 4 to 5 hours, but overnight is even better so it can soak up all of the flavors.
+The dessert needs to chill for at least 4 to 5 hours but it can be prepared a day ahead of serving and left overnight in the fridge.